fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 Writing Vector Layers
 =====================

-You can write vector layer files using :class:`QgsVectorFileWriter` class.
+You can write vector layer files using the `QgsVectorFileWriter <https://qgis.org/pyqgis/3.0/core/Vector/QgsVectorFileWriter>`_ class.
 It supports any other kind of vector file that OGR supports (Shapefile, GeoJSON, KML and others).

-There are two possibilities how to export a vector layer:
+There are two possibilities to export a vector layer:

-* from an instance of :class:`QgsVectorLayer`
+* from an instance of `QgsVectorLayer <https://qgis.org/pyqgis/3.0/core/Vector/QgsVectorLayer>`_

   .. code-block:: python